marksherriff/uvacs-advising/index.markdown

 Site Last Updated: {{ site.time | date: '%A, %B %d, %Y' }}

-{: .note }
-This guide is currently in beta and is under construction.
-While the information here should be accurate, we are actively looking for any inconsistencies.
-If you find anything, please [email Prof. Sherriff](mailto:sherriff@virginia.edu).

 ## Information for Fall 2023

 __Welcome Incoming First-Years!
 Summer Orientation Information:__